nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 ## Constrained functions

-A constrained function is a function that requires certain capabilities to be executed.
+A *constrained function* requires certain capabilities to be executed.
-In its type signature, other than the placement type, it also specifies the capabilities required by the function.
+In addition to placement, its type signature includes the required capabilities.

 ```scala 3
 import it.unibo.flexmultimod.demo.WithGps